Michael-R-R/GW2_Tool_Hub/CONTRIBUTING.md

 ### What kind of contributions am I looking for?

-- Documention for the application, such as simple tutorials.
+- Documention for the application, such as simple tutorials or code documention.
 - Help answering community questions.
 - Submitting bug reports or feature requests.
 - Bug squashing, such as fixing reported bugs in the GitHub issue tracker.